How to Get a Bigger Slice of Amazon Search Page Views

 As with normal search, there are multiple factors involved with Amazon search optimization.
-Improving your ranking or how often you show up in search is enough to increase organic traffic but you also need search marketing to boost your conversion rate, or the percentage of viewers who click through and make a purchase.
+Improving your ranking or how often you show up in search is enough to boost organic traffic and often increase sales on Amazon, but you also need search marketing to boost your conversion rate, or the percentage of viewers who click through and make a purchase.
 We'll discuss both options, so you can start optimizing your Amazon store and products for search.

 Create Titles for Amazon Search